 You have a different business that requires you to handle customers differently.

 Copying what companies with established cultures have been doing makes you come across as fake because you’re treating customer service as an afterthought.

-Although it’s not easy, you’re much better off dedicating your efforts to putting together your own customer culture, refining those efforts along the way.
+Although it’s not easy, you’re much better off dedicating your efforts to putting together your own customer culture, and refining those efforts along the way.

-Who wouldn’t love to deal with the polite customer who shows up on your help desk wanting to have their problem solved and then go on their merry way?
+Who wouldn’t love to deal with the polite customer who shows up on your help desk wanting to have their problem solved and then go their merry way?

 Unfortunately, such customers are hard to come by.
 You will instead end up dealing with different types of customers who need different means of customer service.

 Since you have no control over who shows up on your support desk, you’re better off creating different customer personas.

 Let every customer service representative have a copy of these personas so that they can anticipate customer questions and consistently deliver excellent customer support.

 Read also: 4 Easy Steps To Make Your Business More Customer-Oriented

 Listening to customers is crucial, as you cannot help them effectively without knowing what they truly need.
 You should be clearly able to understand and rephrase what the customers are trying to say.